Multi-resolution spatio-temporal prediction with application to wind power generation: Experimental details

-We also compare Long Short-Term Memory (\texttt{LSTM}), which is a recurrent neural network architecture that has been widely used to model temporal data.
-We apply a sliding window of size $d$ on the raw data, which converts the input of LSTM to matrices of size $\kappa \times d$ and the output of LSTM to vectors of size $\kappa \times 1$.
-The input vector is passed into a LSTM unit of hidden size eight.
+\item \emph{Long Short-Term Memory} (\texttt{LSTM}) \citep{hochreiter1997long} is a recurrent neural network architecture that has been widely used to model time series data.
+In this paper, we apply a sliding window of size $d$ on the raw data, which converts the input of LSTM to matrices of size $\xi_i^{\text{loc}} \times d$ and the output of LSTM to vectors of size $\xi_i^{\text{loc}} \times 1$.
+The input vector is passed into an LSTM unit of hidden size eight.
 The output of LSTM is later passed into a dense layer to reduce the output dimension to 1.